 Take the time to plan out your own funeral service.
-This removes the burden from your loved ones, and will give both them and you peace of mind.
+Whether you’re young or old, this is smart because it will remove the burden from your loved ones, and will give both them and you peace of mind.

 Always include a signed funeral planning declaration with your plans.
 This will ensure that no one can change the plans you have painstakingly made.
 The funeral planning declaration states that you are of legal age and a sound mind.

 Printing a form from the internet is fine.
 Here’s one from the state of Kentucky.
 Just make sure it is compatible with the state in which you are planning your funeral.

 If you are making plans with a funeral home, they will have the proper form for you to sign.
 Keep in mind; some states do not have a law in place concerning the funeral planning declaration.